planttheidea/moize/README.md

 #### moize.react

 Shortcut for memoizing functional components in [React](https://github.com/facebook/react).
-Key comparisons will be based on a shallow equal comparison of both props and context.
+Key comparisons are based on a shallow equal comparison of both props and context.

 ```javascript
 import moize from "moize";